xinjuezou-whi/whi_rviz_plugins/README.md

 ### Point/Stop Span params

-These two params on Navi_waypoints panel are used to set the duration between two navigation goals.
+These two params on Navi_waypoints panel are used to set the duration between two adjacent goals.
 If the execution is set as loop mode, the stop span stands for the duration between the last goal and the first goal.

 The duration is measured as time, so these two's unit are second.
 Both are within range -10800 to 10800.
 Negative duration means there is no stop between goals, and the current goal will be preempted x seconds ahead its arrival by the next goal.
 The positive means the stop duration between goals.